-This post is part two of a three part series:
+This post is part one of a three part series:

 Part One: Be Worried About Boys, Especially Baby Boys

 Part Three: Is Humanity’s Moral Sense Inherited Or Nurtured?

 Allan Schore discusses the harmful effects of stressing baby boys.

 We often hear that boys need to be toughened up so as not to be sissies.
 Parent toughness toward babies is celebrated as “not spoiling the baby.”
 Wrong!
 These ideas are based on a misunderstanding of how babies develop.
 Instead, babies rely on tender, responsive care to grow well—with self-control, social skills and concern for others.

 A review of empirical research just came out by Allan N. Schore, called “All our sons: The developmental neurobiology and neuroendocrinology of boys at risk.”